Edinunzio/curl_soup/README.md

-# Python 3 web scraper using pycurl and beautiful soup.
+# Python 3 web scraper

+Using pycurl and beautiful soup.

 ### Install requirements